BurakArslannn/Picker-3D/README.md

 ## Features

-- 🎮 Addictive gameplay
+- 🎮 Addictive gameplay.
-- 💰 Development with coin system
+- 💰 Ability to change costumes with the in-game market.
-- 🌟 Extra fun with mini game
+- 🌟 Extra fun with mini games.
-- 🔄 Continuing where you left off feature
+- 🔄 Continuing where you left off.

 ---